 - Mark Chmiel is adjunct professor of humanities and intercultural studies at Maryville University and author of The Book of Mev.

-- Lyna Colombo is a senior editor for a Fortune 500 consulting company.
-She lives in St. Louis and Taos and is a member of the Society of the Muse of the Southwest.
+- Lyna Colombo is a senior editor for a Fortune 500 consulting company and has managed her own consulting business.
+She lives and works in St. Louis and Taos, and her clients have included the Los Angeles Community College District and a NASA-Google partnership, Planetary Ventures.
+She is a longstanding member of the Society of the Muse of the Southwest.

 - Ryan Krull is assistant teaching professor in the Department of Communication and Media at University of Missouri-St. Louis, teaching news and feature writing.
 As a journalist, he has published in The Atlantic, the Riverfront Times, and elsewhere.
 He is also interviews editor for the literary magazine Boulevard.